 California College Promise Grant C — For students who have demonstrated financial need of at least $1,384 per the FAFSA (or CADAA for AB 540 eligible students).

 To apply for a California College Promise Grant (CCPG), you must complete the Free Application for Federal Student Aid (FAFSA), or the California Dream Act Application (CDAA) if you are an AB540 eligible student.

 If you have already registered and paid your fees, you can still apply for the California College Promise Grant.
 If you are eligible for the CCPG, you can then request a refund of your enrollment fees.
-For additional information regarding the refund process please visit the Bursar's Office website.
+For additional information regarding the refund process please visit the Student Payment Services website.

 - If you do not have student ID number, you will need to complete the online Admission Application with the Admissions and Records Office.
 For more information, visit How to Apply.

 - Parking Discount for California College Promise Grant Recipients: California College Promise Grant eligible students get a $10.00 reduced price on their $80.00 annual or $40.00 semester parking permit.
 If you did not get a discounted price at the time you purchased your parking permit, contact Parking Services at 949-451-5200 or send an email to request a partial refund on your semester or annual parking permit.